 Avatar exists to make the world a safer place.
 That’s why we get so frustrated when someone tells us they’re using safety materials they got from their insurance provider.
 Yikes!
 They’re getting scammed.

 Our outcome-based strategies help you get better safety results.
-We produce hiring systems to help you identify and avoid risky applicants.
-We produce education and training curricula you can use to teach your employees how to safely do their jobs.
-We produce leadership courses to teach your front-line managers how to look for unsafe behaviors and take corrective action before they result in losses.
+We produce hiring systems to help you identify and avoid risky applicants, education and training curricula you can use to teach your employees how to safely do their jobs and leadership courses to teach your front-line managers how to look for unsafe behaviors and take corrective action before they result in losses.
 Together these strategies form the basis for an effective corporate safety program.

 So, what’s wrong with the safety materials you got from your insurance company?
 Simply put, they aren’t designed to do anything.
 In fact, your insurance company hopes they won’t do you a bit of good.
 I know, I was an executive in the insurance industry.

 Believe it or not, insurance companies love death and dismemberment, accidents and injuries, fires, floods, tornadoes and earthquakes.
 They love tragic accidents that cost millions of dollars.
 Without all those losses, insurance companies would go broke.
 Think about it.
 Would you buy insurance if you never ever had a single accident?
 What would be the point?
 More losses mean more premiums.

 On the front end, insurance is legalized gambling.
 Insurance companies are betting to break even with you between the premiums you pay and the claims they pay.
 It’s called COR, or Combined Operating Ratio.
 You’re probably wondering how they can make any money if they’re just trying to break even.
 Here’s the secret: insurance companies make all their profits by investing your money over time.